Table of Contents

 6. Practical Example: Using the Script

-Let’s see the script in action.
+Let us see the script in action.
 Suppose you want to list all Python installations or inspect a custom registry key.
-Here’s how you might use the script:
+Here is how you might use the script:

 Command-line Examples